Fran0616/countOneToTen/README.md

 Software Overview
 =====================

-Utilize a for loop to count from 1 to 10.
+Utilize a for loop to count from 1 to 10 and if sttmentet to only print odd number.

 Test Data
 ============